solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-40.md

 - Step 2: then turn that into the Matrix of Cofactors,
 - Step 3: then the Adjugate, and
 - Step 4: multiply that by 1/Determinant.

+**I seems not tend to really note the full content here, because it's so useless in normal math life.
+Because it's way to hairy to calculate even with a 3x3 matrix.
+So just get the idea and let computer do the rest.**